indieBlog

 betsy brandt zev haworth

-Thanks to Lisa and Annie for answering our questions!
-For more information on CLAIRE IN MOTION, visit the film’s official website or follow the film on Facebook or Twitter.
+Thanks to Lisa and Annie for answering our questions about CLAIRE IN MOTION.
+Follow the film on Facebook or Twitter.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.